bogdanfacaianu/string-edits/README.md

  The test interface is for demo purpose as the **StringEdits** library was the main focus of this project.
  The interface app provides a formated view of the TermQuery result for various type searches for single word multilanguage or multiwords in multiple languages.

+For any issues or additional information contact me at: bogdan.facaianu@student.manchester.ac.uk